mevansam/chef-knife-bmc/README.md

 ### Server Create
 #### Description
-This command add and bootstrap a server at baremetalcloud.
+This command adds a bootstrap and server with baremetalcloud.

 #### Parameters
 -P, --password PASSWORD          Customer password